Mass updates or changes to database managed dropdown source data

 The typical use case for database managed dropdown menus is to connect with a table maintained by an external application like an accounting or CRM system.
 However, there is nothing stopping the connection to any external or internal table.
-Whatever the connection, the stability of the external table is directly reflected on the documents stored in FileHold that are associated with that data.
+Regardless of the connection, it is susceptible to changes at synchronization time that leave it in an unstable state.
+Administrators should take care to pause synchronization whenever they plan changes to the source data or source data connection.

 FileHold does not access the data in the external table in real time.
 Instead it checks the external table on a predefined interval; normally once an hour.
 It compares the contents of the external table with a shadow copy of the table inside the FileHold database.
 If there are records in the external table that are not in the shadow table, FileHold adds them to the shadow table.
-If there are records in the shadow table that are not in the external table FileHold will delete them from the shadow table.
-FileHold determines if there are additions or deletions by looking at the Field Id (FileHold 12 or earlier) or Lookup By (FileHold 14) value.
+If there are records in the shadow table that are not in the external table FileHold may delete them from the shadow table.
+FileHold determines if there are additions or deletions by looking at the Lookup By value on the administration page.
 If a record has changed the Field Caption or Retrieve By value in the external table FileHold will update the value in the shadow table.

 If a value from the external table has been associated with a document in FileHold, any changes will be immediately reflected on that document.
-For a deletion, this means the value will be immediately removed from any documents that may have been associated with the value.
+When the When deleted at source option has been configured with "Delete values", for a deletion, this means the value will be immediately removed from any documents that may have been associated with the value.
 FileHold considers a deletion a permanent change in the document schema.
 The original value will no longer exist anywhere in FileHold.

 The following approach is recommended if you plan to do a mass update: